 Welcome to the Via Francigena

-Walk in the footsteps of Sigéric, Archbishop of Canterbury, who in 990 traveled to Rome from Canterburry to meet Pope John XV and receive the investiture of the pallium.
+Walk in the footsteps of Sigeric, Archbishop of Canterbury, who in 990 travelled to Rome from Canterbury to meet Pope John XV and receive the investiture of the pallium (the ornament worn on the chasuble reserved for Popes, Primates and Archbishops).

-Similar to the road of Santiago de Compostela, this long-distance hiking route recognized by the Council of Europe of cultural interest will take you from Canterbury to Rome over more than 1900 km through England (30 km), France ( 825 km), Switzerland (215 km) and Italy (897 km).
+Similar to the Camino de Santiago de Compostela, this long-distance walking route, recognised as being of cultural interest by the Council of Europe, will take you from Canterbury to Rome over 1900 km through England (30 km), France (825 km), Switzerland (215 km) and Italy (897 km).

-All along the route, let yourself be guided by the pilgrim’s markings for the Via Francigena, completed in France by the white and red markings of the long-distance hiking trails (GR 145).
+All along the route, let yourself be guided by the Via Francigena pilgrim markings, completed in France by the white and red markings of the long-distance footpaths (GR 145).

-All the information to prepare your route, on the official website of the Via Francigena and to find out more about the cultural routes of Europe.
+All the information you need to prepare your journey, on the official Via Francigena website and to find out more about the cultural routes of Europe.